 How to Use the Panorama Camera to Take Amazing Panoramic Pictures with iPhone

-The Panorama camera is one of the better features of iOS 6, it makes taking incredible high-quality panoramic pictures ridiculously easy without adding any additional apps to your iPhone.
-The feature is currently limited to iPhone 4S and iPhone 5 users, and if you haven’t used it yet here’s what you’ll want to do:
+The Panorama camera is one of the better features of the iPhone Camera app, it makes taking incredible high-quality panoramic pictures ridiculously easy without adding any additional apps to your iPhone.
+The feature is built directly into iOS now and works on all modern iPhone devices.
+If you’re unfamiliar with the feature or you just haven’t used it yet, here’s what you’ll want to do:

 Using the Panoramic Camera on iPhone

 - Open Camera (from the lock screen is the fastest way)

 - Tap “Options” at the top, then tap “Panorama” from the menu

 - Tap the camera button to start taking a picture, then move slowly while keeping iPhone stable as the panoramic image is drawn